apacheignite/documentation/marshalling/page-memory.md

   "title": "Memory Policies"
 }
 [/block]
-By default, the page memory initiates a single expandable memory region that can take up to 80% of the memory available on a local machine.
+By default, the virtual memory initiates a single expandable memory region that can take up to 80% of the memory available on a local machine.
 However, there is a way to define multiple memory regions with various parameters and custom behavior relying on the memory policies' API.

 A memory policy is a set of configuration parameters, exposed through `org.apache.ignite.configuration.MemoryPolicyConfiguration`, like initial and maximum region size, an eviction policy, a swapping file and more.